-The entire telecom industry uses vast amounts of energy, with the major four companies collectively using over 3 million megawatt hours (MWH) or electric power every year.
+The entire telecom industry uses vast amounts of energy, with the major four companies collectively using over 30 million megawatt hours (MWH) or electric power every year [This number was originally reported as 3 million, but has been corrected to 30 million MWh].
 AT&T and Verizon have a combined electricity usage that could power 2.6 million homes a year.

 And out of the major four companies, Verizon has been the last to set any significant renewables target.
 But a recent, subtle announcement shows that the telecom giant is finally aiming to get in step with its competitors.

 At the end of November, Verizon added a new goal to its sustainability page by committing to source 50% of its total electricity usage from clean energy by 2025.

 Achieving this goal would equal cutting an estimated 2.8 million tons of carbon dioxide, or the equivalent of taking nearly 600,000 cars off the road each year.
 This is also the annual equivalent of what 2.9 million acres of forest could sequester.